janisjuniors/janisjuniors/README.md

 <p>Specializing in PHP, but always learning something new!</p>
-<p>I embrace problem solving lifestyle and love being challanged in general.</p>
+<p style="margin-bottom = 0">I embrace problem solving lifestyle and love being challanged in general.</p>
 <p>The greater the challange, the more glory in overcoming it!</p>
 <p>Hobbies outside programming: working out, learning about financial markets, listening to music.</p>